balinenidileep/frappe-v15/Website-Development-Guide.md

 ## Bootstrap SCSS Theme Structure

-Your main website stylesheet can be built by customizing, themeing and compiling Bootstrap v4.5+ using ESBuild to bundle and build SCSS files into a CSS file.
+Your website's main stylesheet can be built by customizing, themeing and compiling Bootstrap v4.5+ using ESBuild to bundle and build SCSS files into a CSS file.
 We import Frappe's website SCSS files which in imports Bootstrap.
 Frappe provides additional variables and styling for its built in components and pages.

 See [Bootstrap SCSS Theme Guide](https://github.com/ParaLogicTech/frappe/wiki/Bootstrap-SCSS-Theme-Guide) for details on how to create and implement a Bootstrap Theme Stylesheet